-There was an impatience in his question.
+There was an impatience in his asking.
 He was digging for something beyond the obvious.

-“The mess on the gate?
+“The vandalism?
+Outside on the tower?
 No, sorry, I didn’t.
-The night guard had cleaned it off before I even heard about it,” she said, trying to settle her nerves, trying to be friendly.
+The night guards had cleaned it all off before I even heard about it,” she said, trying to settle her nerves, trying to be friendly.
 This is the test, she reminded herself.

 “A shame.
 How many are in the night guard?
 Did they all see it?
 Did they all see the eye?”

-She felt caught in an illusionist’s trick.
+She had the feeling of being caught in an illusionist’s trick.
 “There are four guards in the night guard.
 And, to my knowledge they all saw it,” she said.

 “Good.
 Good.
 That’s very good.”

-The prisoner was wringing his hands slowly, his gaze focused, concentrating.
+The man was wringing his hands, slowly, his gaze focused, concentrating.
 He did not answer her.

 “I’ll tell you,” she said, timidly, boldly.
 He wants to tell you what he’s done.
 Be comfort, be a shepherd, lead him.
 It is not too late.
 Prove yourself, Steph.
 She slipped her hand back into her pocket to touch the little book.
 It was reassurance.
-“I’ve come to help you back onto the good path.”
+“I’ve come to help you, to guide you to the good path.”

 He scoffed without even looking at her.

 “Confess your sins.
 There is still hope for you,” she said, uncomfortable with how awkward her words sounded.

 He shot her a nasty condescending glance.
 She was trying to manipulate him and he would have none of it.